You are here:

 The staff and faculty of the Institute for Energy are experts in the energy field.
 We understand the true issues that face energy development in the Commonwealth and use our knowledge to pursue research that has the ability to create essential policy frame work to ensure the energy industry continues to thrive.
 Our research projects include:

-The Institute has sponsored research by faculty and students from business, sociology, history, communications, biology, computer science, math, and more.
+The Institute has sponsored research by faculty and students from business, sociology, history, communications, engineering, biology, computer science, math, and more.
 A sampling of projects are listed below.

 Faculty advisor John Lamertina and students Alex Yeisley and Tim Gaborek took eight weeks in the summer of 2007 to write a computer program, called BREEZE, that automates wind data analysis taking raw data, analyzing it for errors, and producing easily understandable graphs and tables—at the stroke of a button.
 They worked closely with professional meteorologist Ed McCarthy of Wectec, Inc., a California-based firm specializing in meteorological analysis services.
 The graphs they produce, such as the one shown of Mean Average Wind Speed at 3 Different Heights, are identical to those produced by Mr. McCarthy.